 Disclaimer: This post may contain affiliate links.
 While purchasing from any of these links will not increase the price you pay, I do receive a small commission.

 Even though we are currently living in France, we homeschool mainly in English and follow the Ambleside Online curriculum schedule.
 However, being in France, we are beholden to their laws and must pass a yearly inspection.
 This requires me to include French lessons that fall in line with the French program.
-My children need to be able to pass an oral or written test at each inspection.
+I need to use French resources that will help my children pass an oral or written test at each inspection.
 I wrote more about the laws and inspections in earlier posts.

 Nevertheless, I still want my children to enjoy their education and try to follow the Charlotte Mason method as much as possible.
 Below are a list of my favorite resources for learning and teaching French that I have found online.
 Most of them are free though a few are paid.
 Here are my top ten in no particular order.